Why Preparing for Ayahuasca Ceremonies Matters

 - Dried or overripe fruits

-- For more information see this Mayo Clinic Article on MAOIs and Diet
+- See this Mayo Clinic article for more on MAOIs and diet

 One Week Before and After